Protobothrops flavoviridis: Venom

-Exploitation
+Use by humans

 On the island of Okinawa, this species is heavily collected, primarily for use in habushu (ハブ酒).
 In this case, the sake is a liquor called awamori (泡盛), alleged to have medicinal properties.
 As is typical with snake wine, the snakes may be inserted into the container while still alive, causing them to drown, or the snake may be stunned first and gutted while still alive.
-The production includes the body in the fermentation process and it is sold in bottles that may or may not retain the body of a snake (or other animals such as lizards or scorpions).
+The production includes the body in the fermentation process, and it is sold in bottles that may or may not retain the body of a snake (or other animals such as lizards or scorpions).